Adding A Negative Number To A Negative Number

 Use a Number Line: A number line is an invaluable tool for visualizing addition, especially when dealing with negative numbers.
 Start at the first number and move to the left (for negative numbers) or right (for positive numbers) by the amount of the second number.
 This visual aid can significantly reduce confusion and errors.

-For example, to calculate -3 + (-2), start at -3 on the number line and move 2 units to the left.
+To give you an idea, to calculate -3 + (-2), start at -3 on the number line and move 2 units to the left.
 You will end up at -5, which is the answer.
 Regularly practicing with a number line will reinforce your understanding and make you more confident.

 Relate to Real-World Scenarios: One of the best ways to understand negative numbers is to relate them to real-world situations.
 Think about scenarios like debts, temperature drops, or elevation below sea level.
-For example, if you have a debt of $50 (-50) and incur another debt of $30 (-30), your total debt is $80 (-80).
+As an example, if you have a debt of $50 (-50) and incur another debt of $30 (-30), your total debt is $80 (-80).

 Creating these mental connections can help you internalize the rules and apply them more effectively.
 Whenever you encounter a problem involving negative numbers, try to frame it in terms of a real-world context that you can easily relate to.